abbycabs/dino-park/CONTRIBUTING.md

 Thank you for your interest in contributing to Dino Park :tada:!

-This documents is a set of guidelines for contributing to [Project] on GitHub.
+This documents is a set of guidelines for contributing to Dino Park on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)